Why do you think learning to swim is good for my child?

 • 45 min classes – $81.67 per month per student ($20/lesson)

 • 60 min classes – $85.75 per month per student ($21/lesson)

 Do you offer a family discount?

-Yes, we offer a 10% discount to the 3rd sibling in an immediate family and thereafter.
+Yes, we offer a 4% discount for families with 3 or more siblings.
 This discount can’t be transferred to relatives or friends.